Chondrocladia lyra: Structure

-Chondrocladia lyra is named the harp sponge because its basic structure resembles a Lyre.
+Chondrocladia lyra is named the harp sponge because its basic structure resembles a lyre or harp.
 It is a sessile organism which anchors itself to the soft seafloor using a rhizoid, a root-like structure that embeds into the sea floor.
 From the top of the rhizoid, 1 to 6 horizontal, equidistant stolons with vertical branches form the 'vanes' of the sponge (this is evident in all of Chondrocladia).
 Stolons vary from being straight to curved, often with mixtures of straight and curved stolons in the same specimen.
 Branches are generally shortest near the outer tip of the vanes, growing gradually longer near the center where the longest branches usually occur.
 Depending on the number, the vanes display pentaradiate, tetra radiate, or biradiate symmetries.
 The vanes give C. lyra its harp-like structure and these are covered in velcro-like hooks and spines, which it uses to snare prey that drift past it in currents.
 Of the specimens found, the largest recorded is nearly 60 centimeters in length.